Dearborn Public Library

 July, 2021

-Curbside Pickup service ends with these expanded hours.
-In addition, D-Lab service begins again and individual study rooms on the 2nd floor of HFCL are now open, starting July 6, 2021.
+Expanded Library hours begin for libraries, curbside pickup service ends.
+In addition, D-Lab service began again and individual study rooms on the 2nd floor of HFCL open, starting July 6, 2021.

 July – October, 2021